 One of the strange laws of technology is: the more complex a system is to implement, the more it lowers the complexity of a company’s work processes.
 This is often due to the fact that systems that are tailored to specific workflows are more challenging to implement, and therefore more efficient.

 A company with an on-premise IT infrastructure must contend with the cost factors below that add up to the total cost of ownership (and associated IT management complexity) of their system.

 Software Licenses & Support

 Moving everything into the cloud eliminates the complexity of both the expenditures (moving to a flat-rate monthly payment) and IT management (85% of IT management is now done by the cloud provider in the data center environment).
 The final word on reducing complexity moves towards automation and integration.
-With IT assets in the cloud, integrations and process automation nearly eliminates tedious manual processes.
+With IT assets in the cloud, integrations and process automation eliminate all the tedious manual processes.